 Where to plant raspberries

 Raspberries are vigorous growers, and they spread mostly by underground lateral roots (runners or stolons), read sucker a lot.
 Planting them as a hedge at the end of the garden is not such a good idea.
 They will take the garden over if you let them.
-If you can, give them a dedicated area.
+If possible, give them a dedicated area.

 Choose a location that resembles their natural environment, and they will grow and produce for many years.